mikefarah/yq/pkg/yqlib/doc/multiply-merge.md

 There are two parts of the complex expression.
 The first part is doing the hard work, it creates a map from the arrays keyed by '.a', so that there are no duplicates.
 The second half converts that map back to an array.

+To use this, you will need to update '.[]' to be the expression to your array (e.g. .my.array[]), and '.a' to be the key field of your array (e.g. '.name')

 Given a sample.yml file of:
 ```yaml
 - a: apple